Solve ‘Oversized’ OST File issues in Outlook using Manual Tricks

 How do OST files get oversized?

 OST file contains all the data you have generated or received since the account is activated on Outlook.
-It includes all emails (different folders), attachments, calendar schedules, tasks, contacts, notes, hidden items, public folders, etc. When you forget to delete unimportant data, it gets piled up, exceeds the file storage limit and causes corruption in the OST file and troubles in Outlook.
+It includes all emails (different folders), attachments, calendar schedules, tasks, contacts, notes, hidden items, public folders, etc. When you forget to delete unimportant data, it gets piled up, exceeds the file storage limit, and causes corruption in the OST file and troubles in Outlook.
 Large-sized attachments also cause oversized OST files.
+So, if you don’t prioritize keeping the OST file size within the limit, potential difficulties may await you.

 Basic Activities: Follow these primary activities or instructions to manually eliminate the unused and unwanted data from the OST file.